kaifarshad/E-commerce-Mobile-Sales-Dashboard/README.md

 Customer ratings from **1 to 5** are analyzed to understand customer satisfaction.

-### 🗺️ City-wise Analysis
+### 🗺️ City-wise Sales Analysis

 The map visualization provides a geographical view of mobile sales across different cities in India.

 ### 🏷️ Brand Analysis

-The dashboard allows users to filter and analyze sales performance by brand.
+Users can filter the dashboard by brand to analyze brand-level sales performance.

 ---

 ## 🎛️ Interactive Filters

-Users can dynamically filter the dashboard using:
+The dashboard contains interactive filters for:

 - Month
 - Mobile Model
 - Payment Method
 - Brand

+These filters allow users to perform dynamic analysis and explore different aspects of the sales data.

 ---

 ## 🛠️ Tools & Technologies

-- **Power BI**
+- **Microsoft Power BI**
 - **Power Query**
 - **DAX**
 - **Data Modeling**